 In Part 2, we'll talk about how to say "both" in Italian.
 There is more than one way.

-In this week's segment of Sposami, there is talk of modeling wedding gowns.
+In a recent segment of Sposami, there is talk of modeling wedding gowns.
 The verb used at one point is indossare.
 If we look closely, we might recognize the root word dosso, which in Dante's time, was a variant of the noun dorso, meaning "spine," or "back."

 We can make the clothing connection with the English hyperbolic idiom "giving someone the shirt off one's back," referring to generosity.
 The noun dosso is no longer used to mean "back," exactly, but it means "bump," such as a bump in the road or a speed bump.